 How important is the interview portion?
 Is it required for acceptance?

-The only interviews we conduct are called fellow interviews with our current students, usually juniors or seniors.
+The only interviews we conduct are called fellow interviews with our current students, usually our juniors or seniors.
 They have a wide array of experiences across campus in different disciplines, clubs, organizations, and leadership positions.

 It's an optional piece, but we strongly recommend it if you want to share something central to who you are, but there's no space on your application where it fits.
 It's also a nice way to connect with current students and talk about their experiences so you get a better idea of our community.

-Can rejected students reapply the following term?
+Can rejected students reapply to Dodge College the following term?

 Students can reapply after they've been rejected.
 The only program that you can't apply for the spring term is Film Production.
 It only has a fall start.